top of page

 Billing & Insurance

-SF Speech Therapy contracts with Kaiser and with Golden Gate Regional Center's Early Start program.
-Both entities require prior authorization before covering services.
+SF Speech Therapy contracts with Golden Gate Regional Center's Early Start program to support children under three years of age.
+Golden Gate Regional Center requires prior authorization before covering services.

 For all out-of-network insurances, a superbill is available upon request and may help you secure reimbursement from your insurance provider depending on your plan; however, as all plans are different, we are not able to guarantee reimbursement.
 Download our Out of Network Reimbursement Guide to learn more!